ZacKracht22/budget-app/README.md

 	clothing: 20%
 	sports: 20%
 ```
+* First start by setting the name of the budget by typing out "Example"
-* First start by setting the income to $1000.00 by hitting the up arrow 10 times on the income line
+* Set the income to $1000.00 by hitting the up arrow 10 times on the income line
 * Then, for each expense, enter the cost in the cost box using either the arrows or manually typing, and then write the name of the expense in the description box.
 * Press Add to add the expense to the list.
 * Repeat this process for each weight in the weights section.